 Thanks for checking out my teaching resources!
 You’re free to use anything here, and I just ask that you attribute credit me and cite my materials if/when you use these resources (APA citation below).

 As teachers, we’re always trying to design our classes to make our classes equitable and accessible to all students.
-Here are some language around accommodations I use in my classes to make learning equitable and teaching more sustainable.
+Here is some language around accommodations I use in my classes to make learning equitable and teaching more sustainable.
 I’ve copied the policies directly from my syllabus to show you the language I use.
 Again, please use or adapt as you like with a credit to my website as the source.

 MY STATEMENT ON ACCOMMODATIONS:

 ACCOMMODATIONS I NEED:

 As I said, we all need accommodations, so in an attempt to normalize the language of accommodations, I will be transparent about what I need to be successful as your teacher:

 - Understand that I need weekends off, so I will stop checking or responding to student messages at 3:00 PM on Fridays.
 I will resume responding to student messages on Monday morning.

 - Allow me a full 24 hours on instructional days to respond to your messages.
 If you don’t hear from me after 24 hours on instructional days (not on weekends or holidays), please message me again.

 - Use Canvas messaging (the “Inbox” icon on the left hand navigation bar in Canvas) to contact me.
 Although individual assignments allow you to leave “submission comments,” I don’t see those submission comments unless I’m actually grading your assignment.
 Therefore, if you want to be sure that I get your message, please send me a standard Canvas message, using the “Inbox” icon on the left hand navigation bar in Canvas.